microo8/wallgen/README.md

 # wallgen

-little wallpaper generator that uses [https://unsplash.com/](unsplash.com) to download an random wallpaper and adds some text to it.
+little wallpaper generator written in go, that uses [https://unsplash.com/](unsplash.com) to download an random wallpaper and adds some text to it.

 ## install